GeorgeHernandez/GeorgeHernandez/Cognition/CSE/Obsidian.md

 Tag your notes to make them more searchable.
 E.g. Filter by tags in graph view.

-Add a tag anywhere in a note with hashtag syntax.
+Method 1: Add a tag anywhere in a note with hashtag syntax.
 E.g. `#meeting`.

-Alternatively, tags can be added as property in YAML provided as a list.
+Method 2: Tags can be added as property in YAML provided as a list.
 E.g.
 ```yaml
 ---
 tags: